Mariners mailbag: Analyzing the current state of the roster, free agents to watch and more

 Dipoto’s response:

 “We were in a much different place.
 And that was part of our plan to create that kind of flexibility.
 Now you’ve got 30 teams who are all going through – this year is covered with losses for teams financially, that’s just the way the pandemic has driven the league or the result.
 And, you know, while we go into next year, not quite knowing what that’s going to look like, just like we are with the young players and the flexibility we have with the foundation we’re building, we do have some payroll flexibility, but we don’t yet know what that looks like.
-So at the at the end of the day, that is very much a wait and see.
+So at the end of the day, that is very much a wait and see.
 We don’t know what the industry will look like.
 We don’t know what our situation will look like until we get to that bridge.”

 It’s not quite word salad, but it’s a pretty diplomatic non-answer.
 And really, it’s fair.
 It would be irresponsible to make any major claims when so much was unknown.